tumetus/tuomokankaanpaa/public/blog-posts/want-to-learn-web-development-and-like-youtube-videos-read-this/index.md

 title: "Want to Learn Web Development and Like YouTube Videos?
 Read This!"
 date: "2020-05-16"
 coverImage: "Web-Development.png"
+description: "Best ways to learn web development is through YouTube videos.
+I have many years of experience in web development and I have a YouTube channel for you!"
+excerpt: "Best ways to learn web development is through YouTube videos.
+I have many years of experience in web development and I have a YouTube channel for you!"
+tags: web development, youtube
 ---

 ![Tuomo Kankaanpää Youtube channel](./images/Web-Development.png)